Progress

 one or two minutes to place your body in the position that you intend to hold

-still your breathing won’t be free and you won’t be able to straighten your
+still, your breathing won’t be free and you won’t be able to straighten your backbone

-backbone with a small muscular effort and the position that you hold still won’t
+with a small muscular effort and the position that you hold still won’t be

-your opposite leg as described previously.
-The developments that are described in the
+ankle on the shin or thigh of your opposite leg as described previously.
+The developments that were described in the

-preceding sections of this chapter accumulate and develop further in the
+preceding parts of this chapter develop further in the following experiences.

-Causes the muscles beneath your thighs and hips and at the back of all
+Causes the muscles beneath your thighs and posterior and at the sides

-the levels of your backbone to exert more effort or stretch to support your
+and back of your body to exert more effort or stretch to support your position

 and -

-Allows the muscles at the front of your body and at the upper sides of
+Allows the muscles at the upper sides of your

 The